Policy 7316

 7316 STUDENT USE OF PERSONAL TECHNOLOGY

-The District shall not be liable for the loss, damage, misuse, or theft of any personal technology brought to School.
+The District shall not be liable for the loss, damage, misuse, or theft of any personal technology brought to school.
 The District reserves the right to monitor, inspect, and/or confiscate personal technology when administration has reasonable suspicion to believe that a violation of school policy or criminal law has occurred.

 Policy References: